ATTIQA: Generalizable Image Quality Feature Extractor using Attribute-aware Pretraining: Experiments

 \subsection{Generalization Capability}

-\textbf{Cross-dataset Validation.} To verify ATTIQA's generalization ability, we conduct experiments about cross-dataset validation, where the training and testing datasets are distinct.
-This experiment allows us to evaluate the IQA model's ability to learn generalizable features by training it on the specified dataset and testing it on the unseen dataset.
+\textbf{Cross-dataset Validation.} To verify ATTIQA's generalization ability, we conduct experiments about cross-dataset validation.
+This experiment evaluates the IQA model's ability to learn generalizable features by training it on the specified dataset and testing it on the unseen dataset.
 To consider various scenarios, we conduct extensive experiments across four datasets: CLIVE, KonIQ, SPAQ, and FLIVE.
 Every experimental setup is the same as the main experiment, and due to the various ranges of the MOS for each dataset, we use only SROCC as an evaluation criterion.
-As shown in \Tref{table:cv}, ATTIQA exhibits superior generalization capability compared to baselines, achieving the best performance in most scenarios.
+As shown in \Tref{table:cv}, ATTIQA exhibits superior generalization capability to baselines, achieving the best performance in most scenarios.
 Interestingly, LIQE achieves comparable results to ATTIQA, demonstrating that strategies adapting CLIP possess strong generalization capabilities.
-However, we highlight that ATTIQA outperforms LIQE in most scenarios without requiring additional annotations and while employing a more lightweight model architecture.
-This difference exhibits our method's enhanced suitability for real-world scenarios, indicating improved generalizability and scalability.
+However, we highlight that ATTIQA outperforms LIQE in most scenarios and that LIQE cannot be extended to datasets where additional annotations are not provided.

+\textbf{Data-Efficient Setup.} Moreover, we conducted experiments in a data-efficient setup to demonstrate that ATTIQA can generalize in environments where only a small amount of data is available.
+Instead of the conventional 8:2 Train-Test split, we performed training using only 10\% or 20\% of the data.
+Since we utilize a small amount of data, we also use only SROCC as an evaluation criterion.
+As shown in \Tref{table:ld}, ATTIQA outperforms other pretrain-based methods in environments with limited datasets.
+This performance gap validates that our pretraining strategy is more robust than other baselines.

+\textbf{Feature Analysis.} In this section, we analyze why ATTIQA exhibits superior generalization capability compared to other pretrain-based methods.
+We hypothesize that pretext tasks providing more generalizable representations would offer robust features that do not overfit specific datasets.
+To examine these properties, we extract features from each backbone before and after fine-tuning the IQA dataset and compare them by measuring cosine similarity.
+As shown in \Tref{table:feature}, ATTIQA's features are slightly adjusted, whereas other methods' features are modified significantly.
+This result suggests that ATTIQA's pretrained representation inherently possesses superior robustness and provides a more effective initialization point for IQA than other methods, leading to enhanced performance and generalization capability.

 For real-world applications, a model's generalization ability is far more critical than its performance on specific benchmark datasets.
 Our method's superior generalization capability ensures robust baseline performance on unseen images, highlighting its practicability when considering the purpose of the IQA tasks.
 Building on this strength, we will demonstrate the application of ATTIQA in real-world scenarios in Sec \ref{sec:application}.